Edwards-R/redlist_docs/red_list_analysis_old/rulings.md

 ## Extinction
 A taxon may be declared regionally extinct if it has not been seen for 30 years with targeted survey effort, or for 40 years without targeted survey effort.

+## NA vs NE
+Taxa are marked 'NA' following the Regional guidance is their non-assessment was due to non-synanthropic colonisation.
+This decision is based on taking the 2022 **guidance** documentation as superior to the 2010 **Regional guidance** documentation.

+Taxa are marked 'NE', following the 2022 **Guidance** if:
+- They are the subject of significant, widespread nomenclatural confusion (we don't know what the correct name to call this is)
+- They are the subject of significant, widespread taxonomic confusion (we don't know what the types are within this complex)
+- They are only present in the assessment area due to synanthropic colonisation (we think that humans brought them here)